Stuycs-K/final-project-nzeuton-will-huse-seth/WORKLOG.md

 ### 5/31
 I started working on castling.
 It works except a player can currently castle themself into a check.

+### 6/2
+I created a castling keybind for the demo.
+I fixed castling so that players cannot castle into or across a check and also cannot castle when in check.
 ## Seth

 ### 5/22